davidgrankvist/dotfiles/README.md

 ### Windows

-Work in progress.
 See the files under windows/.
+This is just a backup for now with no setup scripts.